 Save the Date!
-Next Public Information Session on June 4th - click here for more info!
+City Council Public Hearing on June 18th - click here for more info!

 The City of Cape Coral is anticipated to adopt a mooring field ordinance in June, 2018.
 This ordinance will pertain to boat anchoring in the Bimini Basin.
 Currently, under Florida law, and with no existing mooring field within the Bimini Basin, there is no legal way to regulate existing boat anchoring within the basin.
 An established mooring field will allow the City to regulate boat anchoring within the mooring field once adopted and permitted through various agencies.